VHS to DVD or VHS to a Digital? Which Is Best?

 The only exception to this is if you have family members or others who have no other method for watching videos, then a DVD is still a viable option.

-Many customers do both formats for safety, shareability, and reasons of convenience.
+Many customers do both formats for safety, shareability, and convenience.

 There are many reasons to convert old video tapes to digital, including Hi8 to digital, VHS to digital, miniDV to digital, and VHS-C to digital.
-A smaller and newer format, microMV, also needs to be converted if it is to be preserved.
+A smaller and newer format, microMV, is also a candidate for digital conversion.

-The most urgent reason to convert old videotape is because video cameras and decks to play videotape are no longer manufactured for the most part.
+Most videotape camera and player manufacturers no longer produce cameras and players.
+This is the most urgent reason for converting old videotape.
 As the existing used cameras and decks wear out, there will be no way to play them OR to convert them.
-It is critical to realize that some method of playing the tapes is required to view them OR to convert them.
-If decks and players for videotape disappear, there will be no way to convert them, either.
+Playing videotape is a prerequisite for digital conversion.
+If decks and players for videotapes disappear, there will be no way to convert them, either.

-This is the primary reason for converting videotape at all: to preserve it while at the same time making it viewable again.
-VHS tapes were usually played on VHS players, or decks.
-While decks were available for the other formats, these were usually for professional applications.
-Most consumer tapes after VHS (and VHS-C) were played back through the cameras that they were used for taping.
+This is the primary reason for converting videotapes: to preserve them while making them viewable again.
+VHS players, or decks, play VHS tapes.
+While decks were available for the other formats, these were usually professional models.
+Cameras connected to TVs play most consumer tapes after VHS (and VHS-C), using the same camera that produced the videotape.

 The complexity of connecting a camera to a TV while having the camera always in its bag, ready for the next soccer game, is inconvenient.
 Many tapes have never been watched again after taping; conversion is the first time that they will ever be viewed.

-On addition to preserving videotapes and being able to watch them again, there are several desirable side effects as well.
+In addition to preserving videotapes and being able to watch them again, there are several desirable side effects.
 Once a tape has been digitized, the file can easily be backed up for safety, shared with friends, family, and coworkers, edited to eliminate unwanted footage, and enhanced through modern software.

-Cloud services often have a very convenient feature that not only backs up your files but synchronizes your files with a hard drive on a computer, always providing two copies, automatically synchronized, and available on local devices for real time modification.
+Cloud services often have a very convenient feature that not only backs up your files but also synchronizes them with a hard drive on a computer, always providing two copies, automatically synchronized, and available on local devices for real-time modification.

 Using the internet and/or cloud technology enables you to share video instantly worldwide, wherever there is internet.
 Shipping is no longer required.
 This is especially valuable for remote offices that need to view and update common documents.